Why do I place this nice photo here?

 Because I want everyone to eat well, eat natural clean foods and be healthy.
 And soy derivatives don’t fit into this picture.

-Firstly, because soybean crop has withstand extremely heavy applications of pesticides, every time you consume regular TVP made of soya [textured veg protein] you’ll be getting a huge dose of it, unless it says organic.
+Firstly, because soybean crop has to withstand heavy applications of pesticides.
+Therefore every time you consume regular TVP made of soya [textured veg protein] you’ll be getting an unwanted dose of it, unless it says organic.

 Food processors are always looking to increase profits.
-That’s ok.
+And that’s totally ok.
 I’m not against them making a profit.
-But what I am against is them making a buck without producing ‘honest’ foods and feeding us crap that makes us sick.
+But what I am against is them making a buck without producing ‘honest’ foods and feeding us stuff that makes us sick.

 Substituting cheap soy derivatives as a filler for part of the volume is one way that food processors “extend” our foods.

 Soy by products and derivatives are very VERY cheap.
-A few months ago one of our favourite brands changed yet another one of their products to included soy protein.
+A few months ago one of our favourite brands changed yet another one of their products to included low cost soy protein.
 This to allowed them to produce a cheaper product.
-Cheaper to them, not us.
+Cheaper to them,…. not us.

 Personally, I’m not going anywhere near it.
-Except when my husband wants to eat it.
-I cook it for him but I eat one of my chickpea burgers instead, whilst he is eating ‘Frankenfood’.
+Except when my vegan husband wants to eat it.
+I cook it for him, but I eat one of my chickpea burgers instead, whilst he is eating ‘Frankenfood’.